 As college parents, or potential college parents, we want our students to have a successful college career.
-We hope that our student’s transition to college will go smoothly, that he will excel academically, make friends, be happy socially, and ultimately graduate to find a fulfilling career.
+We hope that our student’s transition to college will go smoothly, that they will excel academically, make friends, be happy socially, and ultimately graduate to find a fulfilling career.
 During the senior year of high school we may already be visualizing that next commencement ceremony.
 Having the dream and the vision for our student is important — it may be what keeps us going through all of those tuition payments.
-But is there anything that you can do, while your student is still in high school, and beyond the admissions process, to help move him toward the success that you hope for?
+But is there anything that you can do, while your student is still in high school, and beyond the admissions process, to help move them toward the success that you hope for?

 There is a lot of material available to students about preparing for college.
 There are countless books, websites, programs, lectures, and consulting services offered to help students as they move toward college.
 Many of these services help students decide what high school classes to take, how to prepare for the SAT or ACT, how to select colleges and conduct college visits, how to finance an education and acquire loans.
 There are lists and lists available of what to bring to college and how to furnish the ultimate dorm room.
 However, there are some less tangible, less obvious ways in which parents can help their students be prepared for all that college entails.

-No student will be perfectly prepared for everything she encounters in college, and no amount of preparation will guarantee success.
+No student will be perfectly prepared for everything they encounter in college, and no amount of preparation will guarantee success.
 But there are some things that parents can do, and important conversations that parents and students can have, while students are still in high school, that will help make things go more smoothly when your student leaves home.
 Help your student prepare for successful college life by considering some of the following during that last year of high school.

-- Make sure your student knows how to back up all of his computer data.
+- Make sure your student knows how to back up all of their computer data.
 College students potentially write hundreds of papers and assignments.
 Much of their academic lives may be documented on their computers.
 Backing up computer data and saving all college papers is an essential skill.

 - Talk to your student realistically and honestly about drinking and drugs.
 This may not be an easy conversation.
 Be realistic. ”Don’t drink” probably won’t help, and ”Do what you want” probably won’t help either.
 Talk about ”safe” drinking, the dangers of binge drinking, drinking and driving.
 Your student will probably face many difficult decisions at college.
-Help him at least be prepared and armed with some information and prior thought.
+Help them be prepared and armed with some information and prior thought.

-Your college student will face many transition issues in his first semester and year at college.
+Your college student will face many transition issues in the first semester and year at college.
 Some will go smoothly, and others may be rocky.
 You can help your student be better prepared for college life with some careful planning and conversations during the final year of high school.
-Then you will have more confidence in his ability to adjust, and you will have more confidence in stepping back from your caretaking to your coaching role.
+Then you will have more confidence in their ability to adjust, and you will have more confidence in stepping back from your caretaking to your coaching role.